Behavioural Analysis & Intervention BSc (Hons)

 You will study appropriate research and practice from multiple contexts.

-The programme will consider ethical and moral issues within practice as well as data collection, analysis, design and implementation of support programmes.
+The course will consider ethical and moral issues within practice as well as data collection, analysis, design and implementation of support programmes.

 Modules consider how complex behavioural needs can affect an individual’s access to choice and empowerment.
 You will be introduced to applied behaviour analysis and consider techniques for behaviour management.
 Practical and ethical application of techniques will also be critiqued.